SteeltoeOSS/Documentation/docs/configuration/random-value-provider.md

 ```

->NOTE: If you wish to generate random values as part of using placeholders, you need to add the `RandomValue` provider to the builder before you add the placeholder resolver.
+>If you wish to generate random values as part of using placeholders, you need to add the `RandomValue` provider to the builder before you add the placeholder resolver.

 ### Access Random Value Data